Chicago Union Station Needs a New Entrance at Van Buren Street

 A cutaway illustration of how a Van Burn St. entrance to the Chicago Union Station Mail Platforms will help circulation.

-Amtrak’s plans for accessing the rebuilt mail platform is on the wrong track
+Amtrak’s plan for accessing the rebuilt mail platform is not enough

-It is not too late for the State of Illinois to insist on a direct entrance.
+It’s not too late for the State of Illinois to engage.

 A diagram of the track and platform layout at Chicago Union Station.